tryharder-notes/forkbomb_adventures/admin_poker/admin_poker_writeup.md

 <img width="648" height="122" alt="изображение" src="https://github.com/user-attachments/assets/2a6376ac-67f8-4484-8ee1-a6be3a0546b9" />

-"Plan A" failed, so I switched to "Plan B".
+"Plan A" failed, because the server performs these checks as well.
+I switched to "Plan B".
 First, I wanted to analyzed network traffic to figure out how the client communicates with the server.

 I found the server's IP addres using IDA.